growilabs/growi-docs/docs/en/admin-guide/management-cookbook/app-settings.md

 ![appsettings8](./images/appsettings8.png)

-If the upload banner is hidden as following, the File Uploading settings has not been configured.
+If the upload banner is hidden as following, the File Uploading settings have not been configured.

 ![appsettings9](./images/appsettings9.png)

-## Email Settings (TBD)
+## Email Settings

 ## File Upload Settings